Strategy

 Technology

-At the heart of our strategy is product development and application engineering to support the electrification of the automotive industry.
+At the heart of our Taking-the-Turn strategy is product development and application engineering to support the electrification of the automotive industry.
 To meet the unique requirements of HEVs and BEVs, we are capitalising on our extensive knowledge of fluid components, lighter weight materials, systems architecture and manufacturing processes to provide our OEM customers with advanced designs and products, especially thermal management systems, that are efficient and economical.
-Our technology and advanced products are supporting the automotive industry's transition to greener vehicles.
+Our technology and advanced products are supporting the automotive industry’s transition to greener vehicles.

 Material issues